mfthomps/Labtainers/docs/labdesigner.md

     * USER [user name] The user name whose account will be accessed via the virtual terminals.
     * [network name] [ip address] Network address assignments for each network (defined via a NETWORK section), that is to be connected to this container.
 A separate line should be entered for each network.

+A simple example of a two-container lab can be found in $SEED\_DIR/labs/telnetlab.

 ### Lab-specific files in the student's home directory ###